 BUDGET TRAVEL TIPS

-Airline travel is a hassle, a miracle, exhausting, and exhilarating.
-Commercial pilot Patrick Smith has demystified the experience—from where to sit to what that racket is just after you land—in his new book.
+Air travel is a hassle, a miracle, exhausting, and exhilarating.
+Here, airline pilot and author Patrick Smith demystifies the experience—from where to sit to what that racket is just after you land.

 The dangers of turbulence